Lisa Williams is an international heroine in her innovative efforts to counter child sex trafficking.

 On January 11, 2015, Williams established and galvanized the I AM Rachel movement; a collaborative of 400 lawmakers, colleges, survivor voices, houses of worship, community leaders, volunteers and Rachel herself to fight for Safe Harbor/Rachel’s Law Act to become law.

 On May 5, 2015, Safe Harbor/Rachel’s Law Act was signed into law by Governor Deal; and the constitutional amendment, Senate Resolution 7, to secure the funding for the essential services required to heal broken bodies, minds and spirits, overwhelmingly passed with more than 83%- 3,000,000 Georgians voting “YES” on November 8, 2016.
 On January 1, 2017, Rachel’s Law became law.

 Rachel’s Law is the first safe harbor law in America named in honor of a sex trafficking survivor.
-Rachel a proud graduate of the Living Water Learning Resource Center, is that survivor.
+Rachel is a proud graduate of the Living Water Learning Resource Center, and is that survivor.

 Lisa mentored and equipped Rachel as she stepped onto the world stage to become a powerful, authentic voice against the trafficking and exploitation of children and young women.